trbabb/copernicus/README.md

   </tr>
 </table>

 <sup>1</sup> Note: The GPS unit and USB serial cannot operate simultaneously if they are sharing the same port.
-Take care to note whether your Arduino board mirrors USB serial data on the serial pins you are using for you GPS!
-If communication with a PC is required simultaneously with the GPS unit, a board with ate least two hardware serial ports (like the Due) is needed.
+Take care to note whether your Arduino board mirrors USB serial data on the serial pins you are using for your GPS!
+If communication with a PC is required simultaneously with the GPS unit, a board with at least two hardware serial ports (like the Due) is needed.

 Further information
 ===================